William DeHart Hubbard was born in Cincinnati on November 25, 1903.

 This collection of historical objects includes athletic medals from

 Hubbard's high school and college years.
-Request
+Request slip

 In the Shadows: Cincinnati's Black